melissamonk-NOAA/CCFRP/CCRFP_available_data_for_assessments.md

+# Summary
+This document summarizes the data from the California Collaborative Fisheries Research Program (CCFRP) as well as the available data for the four species proposed for stock assessments in 2023, black rockfish (*Sebastes melanops*), copper rockfish (*S. caurinus*), quillback rockfish (*S. maliger*), and yellowtail rockfish (*S. flavidus*) .

-# CCFRP Background
+# Survey Background
+The 1999 Marine Life Protection Act resulted in the creation of a network of Marine Protected Areas (MPAs) along California's coast.
+The state of California designated both State Marine Reserves (SMRs) and State Marine Recreational Management areas (SMCAs).
+The SMRs prohibit all recreational and commercial take and SMCAs allow some recreational and/or commercial take that varies by SMCA.
+A number of MPAs have both an SMR and SMCA, of which the SMR is closer to shore.
-The California Collaborative Fisheries Research Program, [CCFRP](https://www.mlml.calstate.edu/ccfrp/), is a fishery-independent hook-and-line survey designed to monitor nearshore fish populations at a series of sampling locations both inside and adjacent to California's netowrk of Marine Protect Areas (MPAs) [@Wendt2009; @Starr2015].
+The California Collaborative Fisheries Research Program, [CCFRP](https://www.mlml.calstate.edu/ccfrp/), is a fishery-independent hook-and-line survey designed to monitor nearshore fish populations at a series of sampling locations both inside and adjacent to California's network of MPAs [@Wendt2009; @Starr2015].
 The CCFRP survey began in 2007 in collaboration with NMFS scientists and the fishing community.
-The core area of the survey includes A&ntilde;o Nuevo and Point Lobos sampled by San Jose State University Moss Landing Marine Labs (MLML), and Point Buchon and Piedras Blancas by California Polytechnic University San Luis Obispo (Cal Poly).
-In 2017, CCFRP expanded coastwide within California, expanding to include four additional partners, Cal Poly Humboldt (CPH; formerly Humboldt State University), University of California Davis' Bodega Marine Lab (BML), University of California Santa Barbara (UCSB) and Scripps Institute of Oceanography (SIO), and xxxx monitored MPA/reference area pairs (Table xx).
+The core area of the survey includes A&ntilde;o Nuevo SMR and Point Lobos SMR sampled by San Jose State University Moss Landing Marine Lab, and Point Buchon SMR and Piedras Blancas SMR sampled by California Polytechnic University San Luis Obispo (Figure \@ref(fig:fig-mpa-map)).
+In 2017, CCFRP expanded within California to include four additional partners, Cal Poly Humboldt (formerly Humboldt State University), University of California Davis' Bodega Marine Lab, University of California Santa Barbara and Scripps Institute of Oceanography.
+The CCFRP now monitors 12 MPA and reference area pairs (Table \@ref(tab:monitoring)).
 Cal Poly Humboldt samples the furthest north sites, which are still south of Cape Mendocino.
-There are three nearshore State Marine Conservation Areas (SMCAs) north of the South Cap Mendocino State Marine Reserve (SMR) that is monitored.
-However, xxxxx
+There are three nearshore SMCAs north of the South Cape Mendocino that were not selected for CCFRP due to historical sampling  at the other two sites and the SMR tier.

-Insert a table of which universities monitor which MPAs.
-Insert a maps of the MPAs with the cells.

 The CCFRP survey design is consistent across all partners.
-Each MPA and reference area consists of a number 500 x 500 m cells.
-The survey is restricted to xxxx feet to reduce potential effects of barotrauma since the survey was designed as a capture and release survey, with a sub-study tag/recapture program.
+Each MPA and reference area consists of a number 500 x 500 m cells that were selected because the contained appropriate rockfish habitat.
+The survey is restricted to 120 feet to reduce potential effects of barotrauma since the survey was designed as a capture and release survey, with a sub-study tag/recapture program.
 On any given survey day site cells are randomly selected within a stratum (MPA and/or reference cells).
 Commercial passenger fishing vessels (CPFVs) are chartered for the survey and the captain is allowed to search within the cell for a fishing location.
 During a sampling event, each cell is fished for a total of 30-45 minutes by volunteer anglers.
-Volunteer anglers are allowed to reel up their lines when they believe they've hooked fish, re-bait and continue fishing until the the drop is complete.
+Volunteer anglers are allowed to reel up their lines at any time during a fishing drop if they think they've hooked fish.
+Anglers can then re-bait and continue fishing until the the drop is complete.
 Each fish encountered can be linked back to an angler.
 Each anglers fishes one line, with two hooks.
-The jig and bait type may differ.....
+The jig and bait is assigned to each angler, but an angler may fish with a personal fishing rod.

 All fish encountered are measured to the nearest centimeter (fork length).
 A total of xxxx fish were tagged since 2007, and the majority of fish are